Salt Lake metro system resiliency

 Due to Utah’s wildfire risk, it is necessary for aging infrastructure to be replaced and increased measures to be taken to reduce the risk of wildfire.

-The Capital 13 projects will result in 1.6 miles of covered conductor and 28 pole replacements.
+The Capital 13 projects are complete resulting in 1.6 miles of covered conductor and 28 pole replacements.

-• In areas where higher risk has been identified, extensive hardening measures will be put in place to reduce risk, including enhanced vegetation management guidelines, an increased frequency of inspections and advanced monitoring systems such as pole mounted weather stations.
+• In areas where higher risk was identified, extensive strengthening measures were put in place to reduce risk, including enhanced vegetation management guidelines, an increased frequency of inspections and advanced monitoring systems such as pole-mounted weather stations.

-• Other hardening measures will also include non-expulsion fuses, covered distribution lines, steel poles, fire-resistant pole wraps or coatings, and potential reconstruction of parts of the line.
+• Other strengthening measures included non-expulsion fuses, covered distribution lines, steel poles, fire-resistant pole wraps or coatings and reconstruction of parts of the line.

 • Undergrounding the distribution lines will help reduce wildfire risks because they will no longer be able to come in contact with vegetation.
 Meanwhile, the enhancements to remaining overhead distribution lines will include tree wire, which has a protective coating that reduces deterioration and helps avoid fire ignition risk.